Conference Programme

 Session 2 : Individual - PANEL DISCUSSION

 The importance of hearing the voices of our next generation cannot be underestimated.
-In this session we will hear from a group of young people who form part of Jersey’s Youth Assembly.
-They will be discussing "The Privacy Debate: What the Next Generation Think - Defining Privacy Harms: Perspectives on cyber bullying, facial recognition and what privacy means for future generations."
+In this session we will hear from a group of students from Hautlieu School in Jersey.
+They will be discussing "The Privacy Debate: What the Next Generation Think - Defining Privacy Harms: Perspectives on cyber bullying, facial recognition and what privacy means for future generations”.
+Hautlieu School’s motto is Summa Petamus, ‘aim for the highest’ and Hautlieu is a school where students are encouraged to challenge themselves in a supportive learning environment.
+This panel discussion will be moderated by Paul Breitbarth of the Jersey Data Protection Authority.

 PARALLEL SESSION : 1